When can we start?

 How much does it cost to stay with a host-family and what's included?

-The cost is approximately US $200 (83,200 AMD) per month and includes your own room and breakfast daily.
+The cost is approximately US $175 (83,200 AMD) per month and includes your own room and breakfast daily (in winter, the monthly cost is 93,200 AMD).
 You can add on dinners and laundry service for an additional fee.

 What's included in the program fee?